-Here’s an adorable video of our daughter sat with Pippin, our male Maine Coon cat.
-These two have a great close bond, and always have.
+Here’s an adorable video of our daughter sitting with Pippin, our male Maine Coon cat.
+These two have a great close bond and always have.
 Pippin is a few years older than Aimee and incredibly patient with her.

 Maine Coons are even-tempered and are not generally considered territorial cats.

 While Turkish Angoras are rarely aggressive over their territory, they do tend to “rule the roost,” especially if there are other animals in the house.

 They are assertive cats that are not afraid to defend their space if they feel threatened.

 Maine Coons and Turkish Angoras are both known for being particularly expensive cat breeds.

 The Turkish Angora is a bit more costly though because they make excellent show cats, and are considered a prestigious breed to own.

 |Kitten||400 – 2000||600 – 2,500|

 |Cat||600||1,000 – 2,000|